furgerf/304cr-assignment-2/IMPLEMENTATION.md

 ## Maze
 The `Maze` is generated randomly at the beginning.
 For that, a stack-based approach is used where each `Cell` initially is a wall.
 Unvisited cells can be _followed_, turning them into cells where the entities can move to.
 Randomly, neighbors are marked as
 _visited_ for the map generation algorithm, meaning that they will stay walls.
 This ensures that always, the complete maze is accessible (and not split into multiple submazes).
+However, it was observed that sometimes, these mazes are quite complicated.